equinor/ecalc/docs/drafts/next.draft.md

 * Removing support for Python 3.8, 3.9, 3.10.
 If you have downloaded/installed libeCalc manually, you will need to run with at least Python 3.11 from now on.
+* control margin is required for compressors, except for simplified trains (control margin not allowed).
+Simplified trains have to use generic charts.